burkeholland/quick-start/src/chapters/chapter5.md

     <b>Exercise</b>: Install and use the Social Sharing widget
 </h4>

-To install this plugin, all you need to do is type:
+To install this plugin, type:

 ```
 tns plugin add nativescript-social-share